 The Center coordinates a variety of cultural events that are open to the public, including art exhibits, musical and dance performances, lectures, and film festivals.
 You can view our upcoming events on the Center's Calendar of Events.

-The Outreach Program at the Center for Latin American Studies provides various resources to help K-16 teachers integrate Latin America into their curriculum.
-Our resources vary from our Traveling Suitcases, the lending library, virtual guest visits, and more.
+The Outreach Program at the Center for Latin American Studies provides a variety of resources to support K-16 teachers integrating Latin America into their curriculum.
+Resources include our Traveling Suitcases, virtual guest visits, the lending library, and more.

-The Center for Latin American Studies' Outreach Program provides a variety of resources for K-16 professional development.
-Among our resources, we offer workshops, a teacher institute, and global education conferences.
+The Center for Latin American Studies Outreach Program offers a variety of opportunities for K-16 professional development, including workshops, a teacher institute, and global education conferences.

 The Center for Latin American Studies in collaboration with the UF International Center provides a variety of virtual exchange training opportunities for faculty across the University of Florida.